-Canadian Families 12 is a course that is designed to help students explore, research, and reflect on the challenges faced by Canadian families and look at society's response to those challenges.
-Units of study include, the foundation of families, transition to independence, expanding families, families in later life, and an independent project.
+What is Canadian Families 12?
+The course is designed to help students explore, research, and reflect on the challenges faced by Canadian families and look at society's response to those challenges.
+What will I learn in Canadian Families 12?
+Units of study include, the foundation of families, transition to independence, expanding families, families in later life.
+How will I learn and be assessed?
+In addition to in-class work, and groups assignments, assessment will includes an independent project.
+How will this course benefit me in the future?
+The course helps students explore the challenges, opportunities and dynamics of a range of family situations to help them navigate their own family in the future.
+It also introduces many issues students will study if they enter a social work field.